begoon/easy/README.md

 ## Compiler internals overview

-As mentioned above, the compiler utilises a manual recursive descent parser, as specified in the [grammar](GRAMMAR.md) from the book.
+As mentioned above, the compiler utilises a manual recursive descent parser, as specified in the [Easy grammar specification](GRAMMAR.md) from the book.

 Each AST node can emit C code in either `c()` or `v()` functions. `v()` function is used by expression nodes.
 The `v()` function emits C code and also the name of the variable with the result of the expression.